wang-lillian/wang-lillian/README.md

 I'm Lillian and I am...
 - 📖 Pursuing a B.S. in Computer Science at UIUC
 - 🎓 Graduating December 2027
-- 🌱 Interested in opportunities to apply software engineering, machine learning, and data analysis to build impactful software solutions
+- 🌱 Interested in opportunities to apply my software engineering, machine learning, and data analysis skills to build impactful software solutions

 <!--